webdevcody/code-racer/CONTRIBUTING.md

 1. Make sure you have installed Docker locally (See above Prerequisites)

-2. Fork the repo
+2. Fork the repo as your own repo

 3. Clone your fork

    ```sh
     git clone https://github.com/<YOUR_GITHUB_ACCOUNT_NAME>/code-racer.git